• Art Magazine

 A video kiosk is a stationary solution that allows customers and visitors to communicate with a consultant in real time via a terminal.
 These terminals are equipped with touchscreens, cameras, microphones, and speakers, enabling seamless video chat.
 The underlying video consultation software ensures a stable and secure connection that meets Privacy

-A video kiosk is an inpatient solution that enables customers and visitors to communicate with a terminal with a one-time consultant in real time
+A video kiosk is a stationary solution that allows customers and visitors to communicate with a consultant in real time via a terminal

 A video kiosk is a stationary solution that allows customers and visitors to communicate with a consultant in real time via a terminal.